lsst-ts/observatory-ops-docs/Simonyi/Troubleshooting/MTCS/MTM2/M2-recovery.rst

             /etc/init.d/nilvrt start

          You may press enter to regain your shell prompt when you see the following "Welcome to LabVIEW Real-Time 18.0".
+It may take several minutes.

          .. figure:: _static/MTM2-recovery-restart-control-system.png
             :width: 600